Syfreia/Web_Page_Project_2/README.md

 # Web Page for Project 2

 All elements used as logos, brands, equipment and others do not belong to us.
 All the project is in Basque.
+You can see the projecct using the folowing link: https://syfreia.github.io/Web_Page_Project_2/

 This is a preview of the Index.html page